PlasmaPy/plasmapy.github.io/pages/meetings/office_hours.md

 [federal holidays]: https://www.opm.gov/policy-data-oversight/pay-leave/federal-holidays/#url=Overview
 [APS DPP meeting]: https://engage.aps.org/dpp/meetings/annual-meeting

-# PlasmaPy "Office" Hours
+# PlasmaPy Office Hours

 Do you have a question about PlasmaPy?
 Would you like to learn how to become active in the PlasmaPy project?
 Do you have an idea for a great new feature or want to start an affiliated package?

-If so, then **please join us for informal PlasmaPy "office" hours on most Thursdays at 3 pm ET / 12 pm PT**.
+If so, then **please join us for informal PlasmaPy office hours on most Thursdays at 3 pm ET / 12 pm PT**.
 We will meet on [Zoom].
 The schedule is published on our [calendar].
 Any last minute changes will be posted on our [Matrix chat].